alphonse-lin/alphonse.github.io/general-info/curriculum-vitae-wcutt.md

 ## Teaching

-*In addition to the courses below, I teach one-on-one workshops for undergradaute and graduate students detailing how to use the ~20 pieces of chemical instrumentation owned by WCU.
-This is makes up one third of my teaching load at WCU and has allowed me to support dozens of students in their research endeavors and class projects.*
+*In addition to the courses below, I teach one-on-one workshops for undergradaute and graduate students detailing how to use the ~20 pieces of chemical instrumentation owned by WCU.*

 - **WCU CHEM 689**
   *Cooperative Education in Chemistry*